By Walter Balane, Armando Fenequito, Rey Garcia and Julie Jubelag/Aspire 5 News

 Two months after samples were taken, the fertilizers and pesticides are still kept in the open motor pool building.

-[The report is Investigative Journalism project for the Ateneo de Manila University MA Journalism course.
-Note: This is just a teaser to the full-length report.]
+[The report is an Investigative Journalism project of the author for the Asian Center for Journalism Ateneo de Manila University MA Journalism course.]

 The Bukidnon Forest Incorporated has initiated its clearance process to cut down trees in its industrial forest plantation project in Bukidnon.
 Read news report here.